There are a few different virtual machine infrastructures now. Which one induces least tedium depends on your host OS and your purpose.

 GNOME Boxes is some kind of fork of QEMU with a funkier GUI but less features?

 Virtualbox is semi-open source and has a marketing budget.
 It is cross-platform and has many howtos, so it’s what people often end up using per default.
-I found it painful, however I don’t recommend it if you have the KVM option. (i.e. might be the least worst for macOS or Windows hosts.)
+However I don’t recommend it if you have the KVM/QEMU option.
+Despite corporate backing the UI is no less clunky than the competing options.
+It requires more time downloading stuff from oracle and clicking through licence agreements.
+There are miscellaneous frictions with sharing host resources to the guest.
+Overall, it is not wonderful, but OK.
+It might be the least worst for macOS or Windows hosts.

 Everything is packaged and can be installed easily enough.
 If you are on Ubuntu, note that removing virtual box requires aggressive purging:

 It will leave all kinds of stuff installed if you do the default purge.

 How to get a Virtualbox virtual machine hosted on your machine with the minimum of dicking around, on macOS.

 NB This note is from 2016.
 Perhaps things have improved since then?